 Kabocha is classified as a squash.
 However, pumpkins and squashes are quite similar.
 A pumpkin is a squash, and kabocha is known as a Japanese pumpkin.
 In other words, you could call kabocha squash or a pumpkin.

 No!
 They are quite different.
 Kabocha is a Japanese winter squash becoming more common in American supermarkets.
 Kabocha has a green outer skin that is edible and has a sweeter flavor.
-Butternut squash is more watery and less starchy than kabocha squash too.
+Butternut squash is more watery and less starchy than kabocha squash.

 Yes!
 The skin of this squash is edible.
-I don't recommend it though.
-It can be a challenge to chew through.
+I don't recommend it because it can be a challenge to chew through.
 I like to eat the flesh and discard the skin.

 📖 Recipe